 So, when does Autumn officially start?
 Or is there no such thing as an ‘official’ start to the season?

-Add your thoughts below, or post up on our bulletin boards.
+Add your thoughts below, or join in with the very lively discussion about this on our bulletin boards.